If you are eligible for a Lifeline Program discount (check your eligibility), there are three steps to applying for and receiving a discount.

 If your identity is able to be verified using this additional documentation, you will be enrolled to receive a Lifeline Program discount.
 If USAC is unable to verify your identity, you will be denied a Lifeline Program discount.

 After you are enrolled in the Lifeline Program, depending on your carrier, you may be supplied with a new phone and your benefit should start as soon as you receive it.
-If you are, however, applying a Lifeline Program benefit to an existing phone line, contact your carrier to ask when your discount will begin.
+If you are, however, applying a Lifeline Program benefit to an existing service, contact your carrier to ask when your discount will begin.